1314spb/CSCI2720_project/README.md

 ```
 2. Start the Express server:
 ```
-node app.js
+npm run dev
 ```
-The server will start and listen on the specified port (default is 3000).
+The server will start and listen on the port 3000.

 ## Starting the app
 1. Open another terminal and navigate to the client directory: